Christy Toye: Inter-county

-In 2009, while in the form of his life, Toye ruptured his Achilles tendon during an All-Ireland qualifier against Clare at MacCumhaill Park.
+In 2009, while in the form of his life, Toye ruptured his Achilles tendon during an All-Ireland SFC qualifier against Clare at MacCumhaill Park.
 He was left as a spectator when Armagh knocked Donegal from the 2010 Championship in Crossmaglen.
 However, Toye returned the following season, rejuvenated by the arrival of Jim McGuinness as manager.
-He did not feature in the NFL or Ulster campaign but was sprung from the bench in the 2011 All-Ireland quarter-final against Kildare at Croke Park.
-Within 25 seconds of his first appearance in 25 months he had the ball in the back of the Kildare net, later making a further vital contribution by scoring the final equalising point of a game which Donegal went on to narrowly win through a memorable point from Kevin Cassidy in extra-time.
-Toye had previously scored a goal for Donegal at Croke Park in a 2003 All-Ireland semi-final.
+He did not feature in the NFL or Ulster SFC campaign, but was sprung from the bench in the 2011 All-Ireland SFC quarter-final against Kildare at Croke Park.
+Within 25 seconds of his first appearance in 25 months, he had the ball in the back of the Kildare net, later making a further vital contribution by scoring the final equalising point of a game which Donegal went on to narrowly win through a memorable point from Kevin Cassidy in extra-time.
+Toye had previously scored a goal for Donegal at Croke Park in the 2003 All-Ireland SFC semi-final.
 Indeed, with four goals, Toye is Donegal's record goalscorer at Croke Park — one goal each against Meath (2002), Armagh (2003), Cork (2006), and Kildare (2011).
-He also scored a goal in the 2015 All-Ireland Senior Football Championship qualifier defeat of Galway at Croke Park, finishing into the corner of the net in injury-time.
+He also scored a goal in the 2015 All-Ireland SFC qualifier defeat of Galway at Croke Park, finishing into the corner of the net in injury-time.

-He came on as a second-half substitute for Leo McLoone in the 2012 All-Ireland Senior Football Championship Final, won by Donegal.
+He came on as a second-half substitute for Leo McLoone in the 2012 All-Ireland Senior Football Championship final, a game which was won by Donegal.
 He missed the entire 2013 season while battling trigeminal neuralgia but was back in 2014 in time for another shot at the All-Ireland.
-On 20 September 2014, he was named to start against Kerry in the following day's All-Ireland Final.
+On 20 September 2014, he was named to start against Kerry in the following day's All-Ireland SFC final.